kubernetes-sigs/kueue/keps/168-pending-workloads-visibility/README.md

 type LocalQueueVisibility struct {
 	// MaxCount indicates the maximal number of pending workloads exposed in the
 	// local queue status.
+When the value is set to 0, then LocalQueue visibility
+	// updates are disabled.
-The maximal value is 4000.
+	// The maximal value is 4000.
 	// Defaults to 10.
 	MaxCount int32